Data Exchange Service¶

 For accessing this service you need to have one of the roles listed in Data Exchange roles and scopes.

 Customers and other services can use DE as a file storage and management provider.
 Note that when receiving requests through MindGate, MindGate applies its own limits in addition.
 This includes the timeouts and request sizes.
 Currently the maximum supported file size is 100 MB.

 DE does not cache, analyze or scan the contents of the transferred bytes for viruses.
 It uses the Spring Cloud Resource Manager along with streaming mechanisms that provide multithreaded support for working with S3 storage.
 This type of backend communication was implemented to ensure maximum performance under minimum resource load.

 By default, when uploading a file, the newly uploaded file inherits its parent's visibility.
 It can either be public or private.
 Public visibility means that the file is visible in tenant space.
-Private visibility means that the file is visible in user space only, meaning that only the user that has uploaded it can also download, delete or update it.
+Private visibility means that the file is visible in user space only, meaning that only the user who has uploaded it can download, delete or update it.

 Public space is accessible by all users within the tenant.
 Files and directories are made public, if they are uploaded or created in public directories.
 If the file or directory needs to be placed in root, i.e., they have no parent, the